grembo/gridfail/README.md

 icegrid replication problem
 ===========================

-When updating an icebox configuration using icegridadmin --no-restart, the updated replication definition won't propagate properly.
+When adding a service to an icebox configuration using icegridadmin, the updated replication definition won't propagate properly until the icegridnode restarts.

 This has been tested on ice 3.6.3.